iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/scripts.rst

     export PATH=/home/bob/scripts/:$PATH

 The ``export`` command will make this updated value of ``PATH`` available to other programs.
-The commands in the ``.bashrc`` file are executed whenever start a new shell session, which means that this new value of ``PATH`` will be used every time you begin a new shell session.
+The commands in the ``.bashrc`` file are executed whenever you start a new shell session, which means that this new value of ``PATH`` will be used every time you begin a new shell session (for example, when you log into the HPC server).

 .. warning::